dotnet/docs/docs/core/install/includes/microsoft-update.md

 #### Blocking Updates

-While most users prefer to be kept up to date, it is possible to block .NET updates using the registry keys in the table below.
+While most users prefer to be kept up to date, it is possible to block .NET updates using the registry keys in the following table.

 | .NET Version | Registry Key | Name | Type | Value |
 | -------------- | :--------- | :---------- | :---------- | :---------- |